ACCE/ACS Educator of the Year

 The ACCE and the Australian Computer Society (ACS) Educator of the Year award is a national award intended to recognise the importance of the work of Australian teachers who are contributing to the use of information and communication technologies in their schools.

 Each state member association has the opportunity to nominate a school-based educator for the award.
 The nominee will usually be the recipient of a state award.
-Nominations have to be submitted to ACCE by October 31stannually.
+Nominations have to be submitted to ACCE by 30 November annually.

 The ACCE Educator of the Year award is announced and presented at a national conference where practical.